BASEBALL CARDS FORT SMITH

 In the post-war boom of the 1950s, Fort Smith was well-positioned to take part in the renaissance of baseball card popularity.
 The city was home to the Fort Smith Giants minor league team who competed in the Class A Western Association.
 Dozens of future Major League stars got their start with the Giants, making their baseball cards highly sought after by local collectors.
 Stadiums sold new packs of cards as well as single cards of Giants players, fueling the hobby.

-Read also: COMMON BASEBALL CARDS WORTH MONEY
+Read also: BABE RUTH BASEBALL CARDS FOR SALE

 The 1960s saw colorful, artistic designs emerge on cards like those produced by Topps.
 Icons like Mickey Mantle and Willie Mays had their most visually striking cards during this decade.
 For Fort Smith collectors, chasing cards of former Giants who made the majors provided excitement.
 Places like Frank’s Sport Cards opened to cater to the booming market.
 The rise of superstar athletes from Fort Smith like Jimmy Bats and Bobby Cox in the late 60s added to local collectors’ pride.